Day 7: Number XIV

 In the game, we cut to Roxas in his bedroom at the Castle that Never Was, where he was sleeping in full robes on top of his sheets.
 I told you.
 Roxas then walks into a sort of lounge in the Castle that Never Was, which we’ll later learn is called The Grey Area (get it???
 It’s a pun!!!).
 You’ll be seeing a lot of the Grey Area, so I may as well describe it: it has a single exit, wall-to-wall windows, two couches and two chairs flanking some coffee tables.
 It’s fairly homey in spite of the usual Organization ultra-sterilization!
 Saïx is standing in front of the windows exactly opposite the entrance, and will remain there for the vast majority of the game.
 He might as well be described with the furniture.

 In the Round Room, the film reunites with the game just in time for Xemnas to make his announcement: a fourteenth member has been selected for the Organization.
-This is the same lure the game used during the 255 sequence, jiggling in the water as though to say: “something is wrong here, please pay attention to it.”
+This is the same lure the game used during the day 255 sequence, jiggling in the water as though to say: “something is wrong here, please pay attention to it.”
 Chronologically, this opening is set before both CoM and KH2, but we’ve never heard of a fourteenth member of the Organization.
 Suspicions begin to churn.
 Clearly this person is not going to be with the Organization by the end of the game, so the question prominent in everyone’s mind should be: why?
 If it sounds like I’m teasing the devs, I’m not, these are perfectly valuable ways to attract the audience’s attention, and it’s important that they do.
 Days leans very heavily on this mystery.
 Having talked to a few people, it seems that whether or not you’re interested in the mystery seems to go a long way to determine whether or not you’ll be interested in the entire game.
-Unfortunately, it goes without saying that that means the game is leaning a little too heavily on this one leg.
+Unfortunately, the game is leaning a little too heavily on this one leg.

 Following the cutscene, Roxas Mopes that for the first week of his life, he had no idea what was even going on around him, like what the Organization wanted from him or what they were doing.
 This mope is the closest thing we have to an “end of chapter” for Day 7, but that’s arguably by design.
 While CoM and KH2 were divided up into distinct “chapter breaks,” KH:Days divides its gameplay up by days but its narrative up by arcs.
 Each arc spans multiple days, meaning (among other things) that the game has no particular need to “cap off” every single day of the narrative with a dramatic flourish, cliffhanger or punchline.
 Once this game’s Directory gets going, you’ll see where I personally divide the arcs.
 But I’m getting ahead of myself.
 For now, let’s move on to…